LukaCundric/LukaCundric/README.md

 # About me:

 <h4>
 Hi!
 My name is Luka Cundrič.
-I am a 3rd year Computer scinect high school studient who likes to programming and building projects and databases.
+I am a 3rd year Computer science high school studient who likes to programming and building projects and databases.
 I also love driving with my motorcross, and play with arduino.
 </h4>

 ## 📚📚I Am Currently Learning:📚📚